Who is this S chick?

 I went ahead and got my Master’s at a young age in large part because I have never been particularly well.
 The strengths based recovery perspective of Social Work, combined with my health problems likely is what drew me to that over Psychology.
 I started young because who knew how long I could work, and when I could I needed good insurance.
 I’ve always been a fast and bright burning star, I figured why not continue doing that for as long as possible.

 I will disclose here what I say to my clients.
-I have Chronic Migraine with Complex/Basilar Aura, Meniere’s Disease, Endometriosis, and at least one undiagnosed illness.
-I deal with chronic pain, vertigo, and perception bending migraine auras pretty frequently.
+I have Chronic Migraine with Complex/Basilar Aura, Meniere’s Disease, Severe Facet Arthritis in the Lumbar spine, Endometriosis, and at least one undiagnosed illness.
 I also occasionally need surgery when my colon gets completely locked in scar tissue.
+My current symptoms are severe back pain, stiffness throughout my spine and shoulders, muscle spams, chronic low grade fevers, and severe fatigue.
+My Meniere’s and migraines are currently manageable, though my other symptoms have caused me to go on disability.

 I have an amazing team of doctors from Johns Hopkins and Mercy.
-I’m a VIP patient who gets a fast past to directors of speciality clinics.
-I’ve learned to Social Work the crap out of my healthcare, and the doctors don’t care since I am apparently that sick and interesting.
+I’ve learned to Social Work the crap out of my healthcare, and the doctors don’t tend to care since I am apparently that sick and interesting.
 In the past 4 years, that’s when the Endometriosis got really bad, I had to become a professional at being a patient.
 At this point I am pretty good at it, which is why I am here sharing what I know with you.

 I made my first website in 1998, within months I was on my first independent server.
 In 1999 I started to learn basic programming.
 By the year 2000 I was installing things like Grey Matter2, and tinkering with it A LOT.
 The following year I turned my dorm room computer, learned PHP, MySQL and created my first dynamic backend over Thanksgiving break.
 I did so because I was mad at all the boys in my life who viewed me only as a designer.